-Minimise time and cost, maximise information content
+Minimise time and cost, maximize information content

 The initial stages of product and process design rely heavily on experimentation programmes.
 Such experiments can be costly and time consuming, and are often on the critical path in the time-to-market.

-Model-based experimentation techniques use detailed mathematical models of the experimental process as a means for analysing experimental data (for example, fitting of kinetic parameters), for validating models, and for optimising the design of the experiments themselves.
+Model-based experimentation techniques use detailed mathematical models of the experimental process as a means for analysing experimental data (for example, fitting of kinetic parameters), for validating models, and for optimizing the design of the experiments themselves.

 Benefits of experiment design